Tadeusz Rejtan

 Tadeusz Reytan (surname also alternatively spelled as Rejtan, and rarely Reyten; Тадэвуш Рэйтан; Tadas Reitanas; 20 August 1742 – 8 August 1780) was a nobleman from the Polish–Lithuanian Commonwealth.
 He was a member of the Sejm of the Polish–Lithuanian Commonwealth from the Nowogródek Voivodeship.
 Reytan is remembered for a dramatic gesture he made in September 1773, as a deputy of the Partition Sejm.
 There, Reytan tried to prevent the legalization of the first partition of Poland, a scene that has been immortalized in the painting Rejtan by Jan Matejko.
-He has been the subject of many other art works, and is a symbol of patriotism in Lithuania, Belarus and Poland.
+He has been the subject of many other art works, and is a symbol of patriotism in Poland, Lithuania and Belarus.
 Despite his efforts, the partition of Polish–Lithuanian Commonwealth was legalized soon afterwards.